|

 0 Comments

-How long have you been battling the same situation?
-Solving the same problems?
-Facing the same dilemmas?
-How far did you get?
+How long have you been battling the same situation, solving the same problems, or facing the same dilemmas?
+How far have you really gotten?

 Katarina's LIFE Principle:“If we want to change the world, we need to talk about the elephant in the room.
 That is why I love real people who say what they mean and mean what they say.
 No fluff, no lies and no pretence.”